watertap-org/watertap-reflo/docs/technical_reference/property_models/air_water_equilibrium_properties.rst

 Configuration
 --------------

-The AWE property package has several configuration options depending on the users preferences.
+The AWE property package has several configuration options depending on the user's preferences.
 These are set via a Python ``dict`` when building the flowsheet.
 Details of the implications of different configuration options are described in a later section.